 1958 - John Aldridge was born in Liverpool.
 He signed from Oxford United for £750,000 in January 1987 and struck 63 times in 104 reds appearances, including one in the 1989 FA Cup Final.
 He also won a League title and FA Charity Shield in his time at Anfield, before moving on to Real Sociedad for £1.1m in September 1989.

-1987 – Recent French loanee left-back Aly Cissokho was born in Blois.
-He arrived from Valencia in August 2013 for a season, making nineteen appearances.
+1987 – French left-back Aly Cissokho was born in Blois.
+He arrived on loan from Valencia in August 2013 for a season, making nineteen appearances.

 1917 - Phil Taylor was born in Bristol.
 He signed from Bristol Rovers in March 1936 in exchange for outside-right Billy Hartill plus £5,000.
 He made 345 appearances at right-half before and after the war, scoring 34 times and winning one League title and captaining the side.
 He joined the coaching staff when he retired from playing in July 1954, and became Manager in May 1956, staying in the job for three years, but has the unhappy distinction of being the only reds boss never to manage the side in the top flight.